Hungreeee/Resume-Screening-RAG-Pipeline/README.md

 The research is part of the author's graduating thesis, which aims to present a POC of an LLM chatbot that can assist hiring managers in the resume screening process.
 The assistant is a cost-efficient, user-friendly, and more effective alternative to the conventional keyword-based screening methods.
 Powered by state-of-the-art LLMs, it can handle unstructured and complex natural language data in job descriptions/resumes while performing high-level tasks as effectively as a human recruiter.

-The core design of the assistant involves the use of hybrid retrieval methods to augment the LLM agent with knowledge of the suitable applicants:
+The core design of the assistant involves the use of hybrid retrieval methods to augment the LLM agent with suitable resumes as context:

 1. Retrieval:
    - Similarity-based retrieval: When a job description is provided, the retriever utilizes RAG/RAG Fusion to search for similar resumes to narrow the pool of applicants to the most relevant profiles.
-   - Generic keyword-based retrieval: When applicant information is provided (IDs), the retriever can also retrieve additional information about specified candidates.
+   - Keyword-based retrieval: When applicant information is provided (IDs), the retriever can also retrieve additional information about specified candidates.
 3. Generation: The retrieved resumes are then used to augment the LLM generator so it is conditioned on the data of the retrieved applicants.
 The generator can then be used for further downstream tasks like cross-comparisons, analysis, summarization, or decision-making.

 #### Why resume screening?